 Things start out simple enough, with basic enemies serving up only the slightest challenge, though you'll soon be required to weave your way through spike-filled tunnels one moment before racing to outrun a rapidly expanding, fungal-looking green mass the next.

 And despite the risk of sensory overload, it's all just so cool to look at, with its rippling effects and striking, minimalist palette forming a distinct and borderline hypnotic visual experience.
 As you'd expect from a retro throwback, the music is also catchy as all hell without ever bordering on being annoying.

 Of course, what would a game like P.3 be without a varied selection of hard-as-nails bosses?
 Along the way, I fought several giant, laser-shooting eyes, a flying pair of metallic gloves, and a creepy space worm.
 I also levelled up my dinky ship with reinforced armour, powerful missiles, and a devastating laser beam.

-Despite this recurring annoyance, I've been drawn back again and again to keep on going, getting further almost every time.
+Despite this recurring annoyance, I've been drawn back time and again to keep on going, getting further on almost every run.
 It's such a smart, tidy execution of a simple premise that I can't help but admire the skill and passion that's so clearly gone into it.

 The visuals are intense, the combat even more so; and its bosses are almost all memorable, distinct, and challenging but fair.
 Most will likely be put off by the lack of a save system or its high level of difficulty, but Sooyun Jang's P.3 is a strange, perhaps incomplete game that's absolutely worth braving.Click here to get all the latest coverage of the biggest new games in our reviews section.